ModelEarth/community/README.md

 - Vanilla JS and JQuery within the current [community repo](start)
 - [Real World](https://neighborhood.org/realworld) React / Redux
 - Updates to the [USEEIO-widgets](https://github.com/USEPA/useeio-widgets) React build
-- Other Detached Frontends
+- Other detached frontends

-Detached frontends should have an index.html in the root of its repo so they can be hosted under any domain.
+Detached frontends should have an index.html file in their root, and run under any domain as a Github fork.

 <b>Content Backends</b>
 - [Google Sheets REST](https://neighborhood.org/editor)